 - Ativan (lorazepam)

-Finally, benzodiazepines can be used in many different ways, depending on the prescribed purpose of the drug, and are classified into two groups: short-acting and long-acting.
+Finally, benzodiazepines can be used in different ways, depending on the prescribed purpose of the drug, and are classified into two groups: short-acting and long-acting.
 The most common method of use is oral, both in capsule and tablet forms, and, with some benzodiazepines, intravenously, as found by CESAR.
 Benzodiazepines are typically prescribed to treat insomnia and anxiety, according to the Drug Enforcement Administration.

 How Benzodiazepines Work In The Brain And Body

 Benzodiazepines enhance the activity of gamma-aminobutyric acid (GABA), a neurotransmitter in the brain.
 While GABA generally slows down neuronal activity, the presence of benzodiazepines in the body further enhances this process, leading to the slowing of nerve movement in the body.
 The body’s nervous system has two types of receptors for benzodiazepines in the body.
 One type causes the anti-anxiety effect, and one produces the sedative effect.
-Short-acting benzodiazepines, as the classification suggests, are gone from the body in a short period of time, while long-acting benzodiazepines may take a long period of time to leave, or may even accumulate in the bloodstream.
+Short-acting benzodiazepines, as the classification suggests, are gone from the body in a short period, while long-acting benzodiazepines may take a long period of time to leave, or may even accumulate in the bloodstream.

 Fighting Dependence And Tolerance